IHE/ITI.Topologies/topologies.md

 In the examples that follow, the OrganizationAffiliation Resource is used to convey document sharing connectivity information due to its increased versatility.
 In this paper, the following value set will be used:
 * DocShare-federate - As in mCSD, this code indicates that documents from the .participatingOrganization are available by communicating with the .organization
-* "HIE Connectivity" - This code is used to indicate that clients that have obtained a credential from the parent organization (.organization) can utilize the Endpoint associated with the OrganizationAffiliation to access the .participatingOrganization
+* HIEConnectivity - This code is used to indicate that clients that have obtained a credential from the parent organization (.organization) can utilize the Endpoint associated with the OrganizationAffiliation to access the .participatingOrganization
-* "Direct" - this code is used to indicate that the .participatingOrganization should be able to reach the .organization directly via .Endpoint.
+* PartnerConnectivity - this code is used to indicate that the .participatingOrganization should be able to reach the .organization directly via .Endpoint.
 This code does not make any claims about the connectivity available for any organizations other than the two directly linked to the OrganizationAffiliation Resource.
 Note that many document sharing networks might choose to distribute the information needed to establish these connections out of band rather than via the directory.
 * Other codes are used to indicate relationships irrelevant to document sharing access.

 ### Example Community Directory Layouts